 Aging is a gradual, continuous process of natural change that begins in early adulthood.
 During early middle age, many bodily functions begin to gradually decline.

 People do not become old or elderly at any specific age.
 Traditionally, age 65 has been designated as the beginning of old age.
 But the reason was based in history, not biology.
-Many years ago, age 65 was chosen as the age for retirement in Germany, the first nation to establish a retirement program, and it continues to be the retirement age for most people in developed societies, although this tradition is changing.
+Many years ago, age 65 was chosen as the age for retirement in Germany, the first nation to establish a retirement program.
+In 1965 in the United States, age 65 was designated as the eligibility age for Medicare insurance.
+This age is close to the actual retirement age of most people in economically advanced societies.

 When a person becomes old can be answered in different ways:

-Chronologic age: Chronologic age is based solely on the passage of time.
+Chronologic age is based solely on the passage of time.
 It is a person’s age in years.
 Chronologic age has limited significance in terms of health.
-Nonetheless, the likelihood of developing a health problem increases as people age.
+Nonetheless, the likelihood of developing a health problem increases as people age, and it is health problems, rather than normal aging, that are the primary cause of functional loss during old age.
 Because chronologic age helps predict many health problems, it has some legal and financial uses.

-Psychologic age: Psychologic age is based on how people act and feel.
-For example, an 80-year-old who works, plans, looks forward to future events, and participates in many activities is considered psychologically young.
+Psychologic age is based on how people act and feel.
+For example, an 80-year-old who works, plans, looks forward to future events, and participates in many activities is considered psychologically younger.

 People often wonder whether what they are experiencing as they age is normal or abnormal.
 Although people age somewhat differently, some changes result from internal processes, that is, from aging itself.
-Thus, such changes, although undesired, are considered normal and are sometimes called pure aging.
+Thus, such changes, although undesired, are considered normal and are sometimes called "pure aging."
 These changes occur in everyone who lives long enough, and that universality is part of the definition of pure aging.
-They are to be expected and are generally unavoidable.
-For example, as people age, the lens of the eye thickens, stiffens, and becomes less able to focus on close objects, such as reading materials (a disorder called presbyopia).
+The changes are to be expected and are generally unavoidable.
+For example, as people age, the lens of the eye thickens, stiffens, and becomes less able to focus on close objects, such as reading materials (a disorder called presbyopia Causes ).
 This change occurs in virtually all older people.
 Thus, presbyopia is considered normal aging.
-Other terms used to describe these changes are usual aging and senescence.
+Other terms used to describe these changes are "usual aging" and "senescence."

 Exactly what constitutes normal aging is not always clear.
 Changes that occur with normal aging make people more likely to develop certain disorders.
 However, people can sometimes take actions to compensate for these changes.
 For example, older people are more likely to lose teeth.
 But seeing a dentist regularly, eating fewer sweets, and brushing and flossing regularly may reduce the chances of tooth loss.
 Thus, tooth loss, although common with aging, is an avoidable part of aging.

 Also, functional decline that is part of aging sometimes seems similar to functional decline that is part of a disorder.
 For example, with advanced age, a mild decline in mental function is nearly universal and is considered normal aging.
-This decline includes increased difficulty learning new languages and increased forgetfulness.
-In contrast, the decline that occurs in dementia is much more severe.
+This decline includes increased difficulty learning new things such as languages, decreased attention span, and increased forgetfulness.
+In contrast, the decline that occurs in dementia Dementia Dementia is a slow, progressive decline in mental function including memory, thinking, judgment, and the ability to learn.
+Typically, symptoms include memory loss, problems using language and... read more is much more severe.
 For example, people who are aging normally may misplace things or forget details, but people who have dementia forget entire events.
 People with dementia also have difficulty doing normal daily tasks (such as driving, cooking, and handling finances) and understanding the environment, including knowing what year it is and where they are.
-Thus, dementia is considered a disorder, even though it is common in late life (see Delirium and Dementia).
-Certain kinds of dementia, such as Alzheimer disease, differ from normal aging in other ways as well.
+Thus, dementia is considered a disorder, even though it is common later in life.
+Certain kinds of dementia, such as Alzheimer disease Alzheimer Disease Alzheimer disease is a progressive loss of mental function, characterized by degeneration of brain tissue, including loss of nerve cells, the accumulation of an abnormal protein called beta-amyloid... read more , differ from normal aging in other ways as well.
 For example, brain tissue (obtained during autopsy) in people with Alzheimer disease looks different from that in older people without the disease.
 So the distinction between normal aging and dementia is clear.

 Sometimes the distinction between functional decline that is part of aging and functional decline that is part of a disorder seems arbitrary.
 For example, as people age, blood sugar levels increase more after eating carbohydrates than they do in younger people.
 This increase is considered normal aging.
-However, if the increase exceeds a certain level, diabetes, a disorder, is diagnosed (see Diabetes Mellitus (DM)).
+However, if the increase exceeds a certain level, diabetes Diabetes Mellitus (DM) Diabetes mellitus is a disorder in which the body does not produce enough or respond normally to insulin, causing blood sugar (glucose) levels to be abnormally high.
+Symptoms of diabetes may... read more , a disorder, is diagnosed.
 In this case, the difference is one of degree only.

 Some evidence suggests that in the United States, healthy aging is on the rise: